fimbullinter/wotan/docs/recipes/no-unused-locals.md

 ## The Problem

 TypeScript has the option `noUnusedLocal` to detect unused variables and imports.
-The resulting failures are treated like any other compile error.
+The resulting findings are treated like any other compile error.
 Sometimes you need to keep a variable or import.
 For example if you are compiling with the `declaration` option enabled and get the error [`XXX has or is using name 'Foo' from external module "../bar" but cannot be named`](https://github.com/Microsoft/TypeScript/issues/9944).
 As a workaround you could just drop in some `// @ts-ignore` comments.
 But that also disables all other errors on that line.